 art education: we believe that engaging with the arts plays a fundamental role in the intellectual development of our children.
 Our students take weekly classes in music, dance and visual arts which are fully integrated in the school curriculum.

 Our school is small (only 2 classes per grade) in order to foster a stronger sense of community that revolves around a shared love of learning.
-Our school family gets together every Friday morning for the school-wide Sing-Along, a chance to celebrate our community.
+Our school family gets together every Friday morning for the school-wide Sing-Along to celebrate our community.